 Board Approval / Admission Requirements

-In condo buildings, homeowners have virtually no say in who moves into the building.
+In condos, homeowners have virtually no say in who moves into the building.
 Some condo associations (mostly older ones) have a provision in their by-laws that gives them the “right of first refusal.”
-This provision was designed to provide a back-stop to prevent someone from dumping their apartment at an excessively low price, injuring values in the building.
-However, the hurdles involved in exercising a right of first refusal (including the requirement that the association buy the unit from the seller at their price) make it nearly impossible.Still, under the right of first refusal provision, condo associations may request copies of sales contracts, applications and/or credit reports.
+This provision was designed to provide a back-stop to prevent someone from dumping their apartment at an excessively low price, decreasing values in the building.
+However, the hurdles involved in a right of first refusal (including that the association buys the unit from the seller at their price) make it nearly impossible.